lembn/jex/README.md

   -s, --sources DIRECTORY   Path to the containing directory of the source
                             code. [default: ./src]
+  -e, --entry TEXT          Java FQN of the entry point file. [default: Main] -l, --libs DIRECTORY      Path to the containing directory of library files
+                            (*.jar).
+This option has no default, if not explicitly defined, no libaries will be passed to the compiler.
-  -e, --entry TEXT          Java FQN of the entry point file. [default: Main] -d, --debug BOOLEAN       Run in debug mode.  [default: False] --compile / --no-compile  Compile the project.  [default: compile] --run / --no-run          Run the entry point `main` method.  [default: run]
+  -d, --debug BOOLEAN       Run in debug mode.  [default: False] --compile / --no-compile  Compile the project.  [default: compile] --run / --no-run          Run the entry point `main` method.  [default: run]